UmidRaufov/UmidRaufov/README.md

 ## Hi there! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

 I am  Umid Raufov.
-I am a software engineer specializing in building high load back-end services, web applications, and systems using Java and Spring.
+I am a software engineer specializing in building high load back-end services, web applications, and systems using JavaScript and NodeJS.
 I solve problems, automate things, help businesses and people to grow and improve life. </br>

 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here: